“Fighting is essentially a masculine idea; a woman’s weapon is her tongue.”

 How can you make sure that you and your spouse are on the same page when it comes to finances?

-Get an outside opinion.
+- Get an outside opinion.
 Sometimes, you get locked into a spiral and can’t see outside of your own box.
-It may take an outside expert to point something out and to give you that “a-ha” moment which pulls you out of the downward spiral.
+It may take an outside expert to point something out and to give you that “a-ha” moment that pulls you out of the downward spiral.

 Otherwise, you may find yourself playing out the role of Peter Griffin.
 The difference between Peter Griffin’s life and yours is that Lois is truly fictional – nobody would ever be that forgiving in real life!